meeshkan/properties-driven-development-tutorial/ARTICLE.md

 'two'
 ```

-It would be great to ensure these simple examples hold also for our implementation.
-Writing properties can sometimes be complex and error-prone, so it's very valuable to have such human-readable examples serve as "anchors".
-They ensure that no matter what happens, our code works as expected at least with the simplest example inputs.
+It would be great to ensure these smaller examples also hold for our implementation.
+Writing properties can be complex and error-prone, so it's valuable to have these human-readable examples serve as anchors.
+They ensure that no matter what happens, our code works as expected at least with small example inputs.

-Such tests serve as documentation, and therefore they make excellent [doctests](https://docs.python.org/3/library/doctest.html).
+These tests serve as documentation, which means they make excellent [doctests](https://docs.python.org/3/library/doctest.html).
 We can add the tests at the top of our `sorted_dict.py` module in a docstring:

 ```python
 # sorted_dict.py